jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 An interpreter is another program, outside the JavaScript programs you'll write, that executes the programs written in some programming language (in this case, JavaScript).

-Then, at the end of the book, you'll write an interpreter for your very own programming language as a final project.
-You'll explore different versions of the interpreter that use different evaluation models.
-The goal is to help you completely understand how a programming language works from top to bottom, so you can reason more accurately about your own programs.
+Then, at the end of the book, you'll build your very own programming language as a final project.
+You'll design the language, build the parser, build the interpreter, build a Web-based IDE, and put together a full-stack runtime environment.

 ## Software Engineering